psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall support signed ID Tokens;
 1. should support signed and encrypted ID Token;
 1. shall only use the parameters included in the signed request object passed in the `request` or `request_uri` parameter;
-1. may support the request object endpoint as described in section 7;
+1. may support the request object endpoint as described in [PRO];
 1. (withdrawn);
 1. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes; and
 1. shall authenticate the confidential client at the token endpoint using one of the following methods (this overrides FAPI part 1 clause 5.2.2.4):